SalishSeaCast/SalishSeaNowcast/docs/figures/fig_modules.rst

 Generic functions that are useful in the creation of more than one figure are collected in the :py:obj:`nowcast.figures.shared` module.
 Figure modules also often import modules from the :ref:`SalishSeaToolsPackage`.
 For example,
-:py:func:`salishsea_tools.viz_tools.set_aspect` is used to set the aspect ratio of a figure axes object appropriately for the Salish Sea NEMO model grid.
+:py:func:`salishsea_tools.viz_tools.set_aspect` is used to set the aspect ratio of a figure axes object appropriately for the SalishSeaCast NEMO model grid.

 The :ref:`CreatingAFigureModule` docs contain a detailed element-by-element discussion of how to create and structure a web site figure module.
 They use the :py:mod:`nowcast.figures.research.tracer_thalweg_and_surface` module as an example.